-- d. for beacons with multiple operator selectable and / or automatic modes of operation (e.g. voice transceivers, internal GNSS receivers, homers, etc.), analysis supported by test results that identifies: - i. the operating mode that draws the maximum battery energy, - ii. operating modes that have pulse loads greater than in i. above; - e. beacon operating instructions and a technical data sheet; - f. brochure and photographs of the beacon, with its antenna deployed whilst in all manufacturer declared configurations (e.g. floating in water, resting on ground, held by operator, etc.); - g. the technical data sheet for the battery cells used in the beacon and the electric diagram of the beacon's battery pack; - h. a copy of the beacon label; - i. the technical data sheet of the reference oscillator, including oscillator type and specifications; - j. descriptions, complete with diagrams as necessary, to demonstrate that the design: - i. provides protection against continuous transmission (see section A.3.4), - ii. meets the frequency stability requirements over 5 years (see section A.3.5), - iii. provides protection from repetitive self-test mode transmissions (see section A.3.6); - k. a technical description and analysis of the matching network supplied for testing purposes per section A.1, or for cases where a matching network is not required, information shall be provided that confirms that the nominal output impedance of the beacon power amplifier is 50 Ohms and the beacon antenna VSWR measured relative to 50 Ohms is within a ratio of 1.5:1; - l. for ELT separated antennas, a statement of the beacon manufacturer if they do not want to have their own antenna included on the Secretariat-maintained list of accepted ELT antennas (for antennas of their own design and having their own part number, see Annex K); - m. the beacon quality assurance plan (see Annex L); - n. for beacons with an internal GNSS receiver, description of the GNSS receiver operation cycle and its phases, including duration and average battery current measured for each phase; and
+- d. for beacons with multiple operator selectable and / or automatic modes of operation (e.g. voice transceivers, internal GNSS receivers, homers, etc.), analysis supported by test results that identifies: - i. the operating mode that draws the maximum battery energy, - ii. operating modes that have pulse loads greater than in i. above; - e. beacon operating instructions and a technical data sheet; - f. brochure and photographs of the beacon, with its antenna deployed whilst in all manufacturer declared configurations (e.g. floating in water, resting on ground, held by operator, etc.); - g. the technical data sheet for the battery cells used in the beacon and the electric diagram of the beacon's battery pack; - h. a copy of the beacon label; - i. the technical data sheet of the reference oscillator, including oscillator type and specifications; - j. statements and descriptions, complete with diagrams as necessary, to demonstrate that the design: - i. provides protection against continuous transmission (see section A.3.4), - ii. meets the frequency stability requirements over 5 years (see section A.3.5), - iii. provides protection from repetitive self-test mode transmissions (see section A.3.6), - iv. ensures that the self-test messages (except for GNSS self-test) have default values encoded in position fields, at all times and irrespectively of the navigation data input, and - v. provides protection against erroneous position encoding into the beacon message (see section 4.5.5 of C/S T.001); - k. a technical description and analysis of the matching network supplied for testing purposes per section A.1, or for cases where a matching network is not required, information shall be provided that confirms that the nominal output impedance of the beacon power amplifier is 50 Ohms and the beacon antenna VSWR measured relative to 50 Ohms is within a ratio of 1.5:1; - l. for ELT separated antennas, a statement of the beacon manufacturer if they do not want to have their own antenna included on the Secretariat-maintained list of accepted ELT antennas (for antennas of their own design and having their own part number, see Annex K);